fnaumenko/isChIP/README.md

 Range: 4-12 (except for the zero value)<br>
 Default: 5

+`--edge-len <int>`<br>
+specifies unstable binding length (binding site edge effect.
+By default fragment is considered linked to the binding site in the presence of at least one intersecting nucleotide.
+For various reasons, this connection may be unstable.
+This option specifies the length of the intersection of the fragment with the site, at which the probability of binding increases from 0 to 1 in direct proportion to the number of intersected nucleotides.<br>
+When the option value is more than half the length of the minimum site, it decreases to this half.<br>
+In control mode is ignored.<br>
+Range: 0-10<br>
+Default: 0

+`-N|--full-size`<br>
+forces to scan the entire reference chromosome, including gaps at each end (‘undefined telomeres’).<br>
+By default these gaps are excluded from processing.<br>
+This permission makes no difference in data after alignment, but slightly increases the output volume and the runtime.
+For instance, when simulation on the basis of mm9 genome, this option increases both values by about 2.4%.
+For the hg19 genome the difference is about 0.7%.

 `-P|--threads <int>`<br>
 specifies the number of threads.
 The workflow is separated between chromosomes, so the actual number of threads can be reduced (if the number of actual treated chromosomes is less then assigned value).